-A FORMAC Plus reset clears both the upper and lower 16-bit registers.
+A FORMAC Plus reset clears both the upper and lower 16-bit registers except the bit SRBMT, which retains its old value.
 The following paragraphs describe the functions of the bits in ST2.

 The following bits are in ST2U (the upper half of ST2).